The Eighth Sunday after Pentecost, Proper 12, 26 July 2020

 “Have you understood all this?”
 They answered, “Yes.”
 And he said to them, “Therefore every scribe who has been trained for the kingdom of heaven is like the master of a household who brings out of his treasure what is new and what is old.”

 The parables of Jesus literally stem from all kinds of sources.
 For example, take Ezekiel 31, where we have the image of a large tree, “In its branches nested all the birds of the sky; under its boughs all the wild animals gave birth.”
 Another example is in Daniel 4:7.
 In this parable, however, the kingdom that is being disclosed is the Kingdom of God, the story designed to make that truth known and realizable.

 Our reading today is composed of not only the Mustard Seed Parable (13:31-32), but also that of the woman using yeast (13:33), the Parable of the Treasure Buried (13:44), the Parable of the Fine Pearl (13:45-46), and the Parable of the Dragnet (13:47-50).
 What are we to glean from these parables?
 Persistence?
 Patience?
 Risk?
 Yes!
 Jesus warns us that it is all both old and new.
 We should not be surprised how the kingdom discloses itself to us.
 Perhaps that is the real lesson that we can learn in the midst of the difficult times in which we live.
 Where is the Kingdom of God in the midst of the threat of this disease, or in the national difficulties that we are experiencing?
 Perhaps this is not best met in a sermon, but in a multiplicity of sermons, and conversation on the part of the people of God.
 It is not a simple means for which we seek.
 It may be as close as the yeast in the air (see Background) or as difficult to find as the Great Pearl, but it is our “duty and delight” as the liturgy says.

 Breaking open the Gospel:

-Questions and comments copyright © 2017, Michael T. Hiller
+All questions and commentary copyright © 2020, Michael T. Hiller